-The key thing for a university looking to change their practice and ensure it is inclusive, is to seek feedback from people with disabilities to understand the barriers form the user perspective (Disabled Students Sector Leadership Group, 2017).
-This helps with ‘identifying and addressing patterns of difficulties which are experienced to some degree or other by all students’ (Newman et l.
-2018).
-Solicited narrative diary research is therefore a good option for the ‘methodological and theoretical flexibility’ (Mackrill, 2008, p.12) it offers and the facility to capture the everyday lives of participants’ experiences, practices, habits, actions in order to gain an authentic insight into ‘their inner world’ (Milligan and Bartlett, 2019:1450) in a more holistic way than the ‘snapshot views’ of social practice’ (Mackrill, 2008:9).
+It is imperative that a university looking to change their practice and ensure it is inclusive seeks feedback from people with disabilities to understand the barriers from the user perspective (DSSLG, 2017).
+This helps with to identify and address the patterns of difficulties experienced by all students (Newman et al. 2018).
+Solicited narrative diary research is a good option for the ‘methodological and theoretical flexibility’ (Mackrill, 2008:12) it offers and the facility to capture the everyday lives of participants’ experiences, practices, habits, actions in order to gain an authentic insight into ‘their inner world’ (Milligan and Bartlett, 2019:1450) in a more holistic way than the ‘snapshot views’ of social practice’ (Mackrill, 2008:9).

-At Kent we have sought to embed inclusive approaches to the delivery of information and the use of assistive technologies for all, and take a holistic approach to the mainstreaming of adjustments as an approach to learning, teaching, research and support.
-We want our general information services to be as accessible as possible.
-In order to achieve this, we need to know where the barriers are for students with print disabilities, so that we can work to eliminate them.
-We undertook this diary-photograph: diary-interview study to help us understand the different ways that students access information in order to shed light on:
+At Kent, the university has sought to embed inclusive approaches to the delivery of information and the use of assistive technologies for all, and take a holistic approach to the mainstreaming of adjustments as an approach to learning, teaching, research and support as a key strategy to benefit from the new opportunities to improve access for everyone.
+The aim is for the general information services to be as accessible as possible.
+Beyenes (2018:122) notes that the ‘advent of digital technology and the production of information in electronic formats, coupled with the introduction of accessibility guidelines, have created a favorable ground for pursuing the ideals of all-inclusive information services.’
+In order to achieve this, it is important to know where the barriers are for students with print disabilities, so that work can be put in place to eliminate them.
+We as authors undertook this diary-photograph: diary-interview study to help understand the different ways that students access information in order to shed light on:

 barriers that print disabled students experience (with a view to removing those barriers), and